DrHalfBaked/PowerShell.MaterialDesign/README.md

 # PowerShell
-This repository holds all of my PowerShell scripts implementing Material Design based WPF apps.
+This repository holds all of my PowerShell scripts implementing Material Design style for WPF apps.

 They are all part of my blog site https://avicoren.wixsite.com/powershell